anoduck/mod-alwaysdark/README.md

 [template][repository_template], and a [main theme][repository]. <!-- This repository maintains a Hugo module to add [module][module] to a Hinode site. --> Visit the Hinode documentation site for [installation instructions][hinode_docs].

->[!WARNING]
-> This module is currently in development and is a work in progress.
-It does not work, and should not be used at this
-> moment.

 ### Mod-AlwaysDark